We Are What We Do - Doing it Anyway

 For the first forty-four years of my life running marathons was neither part of my character nor something that I did…until one day it was.
 And I did.
 And a new world of possibilities, previously unseen, opened up before me.

 As a Life Coach and Workshop Facilitator, I have the privilege of supporting people through the kinds of conversations with themselves that lead to new beginnings and richer lives.
 I witness them making unfamiliar choices and stepping into unknown futures, with all the emotional courage that requires, and I watch them reap the rewards.
+It is remarkable what can be achieved with the support of a safe space and a skilled facilitator, to ask the right questions.

 We can spend a lifetime waiting for the ideal moment, the right feeling, before we act.
 We might wait for irrefutable evidence or that elusive motivation.
 We might even wait for permission.
 Or we might choose to become infants once again, feeling fully alive as we step into the unknown, and discover its infinite possibilities.
+If we are what we do, then maybe it’s time to start doing what you truly want to manifest in the world.